deanlandolt/bytewise/README.md

 One possible breakdown for collection types:

-* sorted set (order unimportant and thus sorted using standard collation)
+* unordered set (order unimportant and thus sorted using standard collation)
-  * sorted multiset, duplicates allowed
+  * unordered multiset, duplicates allowed
-* ordered set (order-preserving with distinct values)
+* chain (ordered set) (order-preserving with distinct values)
   * ordered multiset, duplicates allowed (an array or tuple)
-* sorted map (keys as sorted set, objects are string-keyed maps)
+* unordered map (keys as unordered set, objects are string-keyed maps)
-  * sorted multimap (keys as sorted multiset), duplicates allowed
+  * unordered multimap (keys as unordered multiset), duplicates allowed
 * ordered map (keys as ordered set)
   * ordered multimap (keys as ordered multiset), duplicates allowed

+Perhaps we should always allow duplicates, and have the prevention of duplicates be a enforced at runtime by a schema of some sort.

 The primary distinction between collections are whether their items are unary (sets or arrays of elements) or binary (maps of keys and values).
 The secondary distinction is whether the collection preserves the order of its elements or not.
 For instance, arrays preserve the order of their elements while sets do not.
 Maps typically don't either, nor do javascript objects (even if they appear to at first).
 These are the two bits which characterize collection types that globally effect the sorting of the types.